sylwia-budzynska/vscode-codeql-starter-codespace/README.md

 ### Prerequisites

-Make sure that the previously installed CodeQL database is selected in the CodeQL view.
+Make sure that the previously chosen CodeQL database is selected in the CodeQL view.
 (Click on "Select" if it's not)

 => When the database is selected it should look like this (note the checkmark):